tabarra/txAdmin/docs/recipe.md

 ### `download_file`
 Downloads a file to a specific path.
-- `url:` The URL of the file.
+- `url`: The URL of the file.
-- `path:` The destination path for the downloaded file.
+- `path`: The destination path for the downloaded file.
 This must be a file name and not a path.
 ```yaml
 - action: download_file
   url: https://github.com/citizenfx/cfx-server-data/archive/master.zip